Technology for Good: How Epsilon Helps to Find Missing Children

 Using Digital Media for Emergency Alerts

 Epsilon’s contributions to FIA are primarily on the media and alerting side in the US.
-Our partnerships with the National Center for Missing and Exploited Children (NCMEC), the International Centre for Missing and Exploited Children (ICMEC), and license to use the creative assets of the National Oceanic and Atmospheric Administration to process alerts as they happen, generate creative assets, and immediately start delivering alerts on our in-house DMS network, while simultaneously making that creative available to other media serving partners.
+Our partnerships with the National Center for Missing and Exploited Children (NCMEC), the International Centre for Missing and Exploited Children (ICMEC), and license to use the creative assets of the National Oceanic and Atmospheric Administration to process alerts as they happen, generate creative assets, and immediately start delivering alerts on our in-house Epsilon Digital network, while simultaneously making that creative available to other media serving partners.

 Once information is received, messages are immediately sent out to devices within the concerned area via online and mobile advertisements.
 Due to their urgent nature, the alert messages overlay or override previous advertisements to help spread the word as quickly as possible.